danbev/learning-iot/notes/rp.md

 Source can be found in [pico-bootrom](https://github.com/raspberrypi/pico-bootrom)

-Now, with the first program I wrote which is a very basic assembly example that turns on the onboard LED.
+Now, with the first program I wrote which is a very basic assembly example that turns on the onboard [LED](../rp/led).LED.
 My first attempt to just have a linker-script handle the layout like I've done from `stm32` and `nrf` devices this did not work in the case of PI Pico and it instead booted into USB Mass Storage mode when taking the device out of reset.
 The following section will take a closer look at the boot sequence to understand why this happening.

 Simplified bootsequence:
 ```